matchwood/acid-world/README.md

 Acid world is structured to allow for multiple possible serialisation strategies and multiple possible backends.
 Serialisers and backends have to be using the same intermediate types (`ByteString` for example) to be used together.
 At present the main file system backend can be used with three different serialisers: CBOR, SafeCopy and JSON.
 The JSON serialiser produces utf-8 encoded files, so you can open them up and edit them by hand if so desired.

 #### Composable update events
-Acid state requires every single event to be a unique data type (produced by Template Haskell).
+Acid state models every event to as a specific data type (produced by Template Haskell).
 Acid world has a single type class for events, and a single container.
 Instances look like

     instance Eventable "insertUser" where
       type EventArgs "insertUser" = '[Int, User] -- arguments this event takes